defeat the enemy, strongholds and spiritual warfare

 If Podcasting Is the Right Platform for Your Online Business

-Stef: I hope this conversation with Gillian Perkins gave you clarity and insight as to which long-form content method is right for your online business: a podcast or YouTube.
-Remember, there is no right or wrong answer as to which platform you choose to promote your product or service.
+Stef: I hope this conversation with Gillian Perkins gave you clarity and insight into which long-form content method is right for your online business: a podcast or YouTube.
+Remember, no right or wrong answer exists regarding which platform you choose to promote your product or service.
 What matters is that you pick one, stick with one, and get started with confidence.

 If you decide that podcasting is the right for you to grow your online business and generate leads and sales, I invite you to check out Podcast Pro University, my podcasting course.
 It provides you with a step-by-step playbook for starting and launching your podcast in thirty days with zero confusion.
 You’ll learn what to call your show, how to lay out the programming or content calendar so that you know what to say and record, as well as how to edit and publish your episodes.
 You’ll also learn how to monetize your podcast.
 Get started with podcasting with Podcast Pro University.